dashingsoft/pyarmor/docs/reference/solutions.rst

 **unauthorized use of script**

 1. Do not use restrict options like :option:`--private`, :option:`--restrict`, :option:`--assert-call`, :option:`--assert-import`
+2. Use `pyarmor cfg assert.call:excludes "xxx"` and `pyarmor cfg assert.import:excludes "xxx"` to exclude problem modules and functions
-2. Find the problem option, and report issue
+3. Find the problem option, and report issue

 Failed to run obfuscated scripts
 --------------------------------